vishnucta/legorap/README.md

 6) Publish the service Binding and preview the App from the Root BO/View

 7) Run ABAP class ZCL_GENERATE_ASSET_DATA(Make sure classes are active too) to populate table zmarket_t(Market Value Help) and ZPRODSTAT_T (Status Value Help)

+Ready to run :+1:

+For any queries, reachout to me at vishnucta@gmail.com